 Starlings take to the sky in swirling vortices; ants teem like rivers.
 “They stretch, they move around, but they retain cohesion in a way you’d expect from a fluid moving,” said Nicholas Ouellette, a physicist at Stanford University.
 That’s why to him, it isn’t far-fetched to think about collective animal behavior in the language of fluid mechanics, or to analyze groups of organisms much as an engineer would analyze a material.

-That approach has paid off in a paper in which Ouellette and his colleagues used a strategy inspired by materials science to analyze the dynamics of a flying swarm.
+That approach has paid off in a paper published today in Science Advances, in which Ouellette and his colleagues used a strategy inspired by materials science to analyze the dynamics of a flying swarm.
 They identified properties in the collective behaviors of insects that might help a group to avoid falling apart in the face of a changeable and disruptive natural environment.

 Such collective behavior—in which hundreds of fish, say, all suddenly change course at once, seemingly as a single entity—is a mystery that researchers are still eagerly trying to unravel.
 To understand it more fully, experts usually study the interactions of the individuals, hoping to pin down how certain simple rules can lead to the macroscopic emergent effects they’ve observed.
 But that’s been difficult.

 Ouellette and a handful of other scientists have therefore tackled the problem from a different angle: by ignoring the individuals and turning their attention to what the properties of the whole system can reveal about its behavior—just as “you can describe what a material is like, without needing to know about what its atoms are doing,” Ouellette said.